Joev-/HoNStatus/README.md

 ## Web Front-End

-The front end for the website is available at [HoNStatus-Frontend](http://github.com/Joev-/HoNStatus-Frontend).
-Please note that the code is very scrappy and has been pending a re-write for many a months.
+The front end for the website is available at request, it needs a large amount of cleaning up that I will do at a later point.

 ## License